Why study this course

 |Digital Communications Systems||EN2711||10 credits|

-Year three includes a major project, with a value of a quarter of the overall year.
+Year three includes a major project totalling 40 credits.
 For this you will work individually, alongside a supervising staff member.

-Core modules include Business Management but there is also a choice of optional modules, building upon the foundations established in the earlier years.
+Core modules include Project Management but there is also a choice of optional modules, building upon the foundations established in the earlier years.

 |Module title||Module code||Credits|